ewa/thoughts-color/index.md

 3. Clearly-delineated performance guarantees in ISP-customer marketing and contracts:  *e.g.* How much *actual* bandwidth can the customer expect to the core Internet and/or specific destinations?
 With what probability will the customer see that performance?
 If there are caps or throttling on individual usage, what exactly is the allowed rate?

 4. End-user-controlled prioritization:  If different packets are prioritized or treated differently, that should be under the control of the customer.

+# About
+I wrote this in an attempt to add a little bit of technical nuance to the discussion of network neutrality.
+I am a [computer scientist](http://www.cs.cmu.edu/~andersoe), but this is not my area of expertise within the field.